rockettown1/superBasicConsoleApp/Readme.md

 Reads from the local json file and deserialises back into C#.

 **commands**
-* dotnet run add --note "whatever you note is"
+* dotnet run add --note "whatever your note is"
 * dotnet run list
 * dotnet run remove